-- 1. Remove the eight screws (M2x3) that secure the base cover to the palm-rest and keyboard assembly. - CAUTION: Do not pull on or pry the base cover at the side where the hinges are located; doing so may damage the base cover. - CAUTION: The base cover is preassembled with the audio-daughter board.
+- 1. Remove the eight screws (M2x3, T5-Torx) that secure the base cover to the palm-rest and keyboard assembly. - CAUTION: Do not pull on or pry the base cover at the side where the hinges are located; doing so may damage the base cover. - CAUTION: Do not pry open from the top of the computer as this can damage the display FPC. - CAUTION: The base cover is preassembled with the audio-daughter board.
 The pins at the bottom of the base cover are fragile.
-They ground the antennas and audio-daughter board.
+These pins ground the antennas and audio-daughter board.
 Place the base cover on a clean surface to avoid damage to the pins.